 Multiple Integrals: Evaluation of double and triple integrals, evaluation of double integrals by change of order of integration, changing into polar coordinates.
-Applications to find: Area and Volume by double integral.
-Problems
+Applications to find: Area and Volume by double and triple integral.

-Beta and Gamma functions: Definitions, properties, relation between Beta and Gamma functions.
 Problems.

-08 Hrs
+Beta and Gamma functions:Definitions, properties, relation between Betaand Gamma functions.08 Hrs08 Hrs08 Hrs